sserdardundar/Git-Downer/README.md

 ### Option 1: Using the Integrated Download Button

 1. Navigate to any GitHub repository or subdirectory
-2. Look for the green "Download Repository" or "Download Directory" button in the GitHub navigation bar
+2. Look for the "Download Repository" or "Download Directory" button in the GitHub navigation bar
 3. Click the button to start the download
 4. A progress indicator will appear in the extension popup
 5. The ZIP file will be downloaded automatically when complete